-I have long been an advocate of self-testing blood sugar levels as a precautionary measure to ward off imbalance.
+I have long been an advocate of self-testing blood sugar levels as a precautionary measure to ward off an imbalance.
 I wrote an entire free eBook dedicated to healthy blood sugar levels, Blood Sugar Secrets for Health & Longevity – enjoy!

-In this article, I will describe natural health strategies to combat the early stages of dawn phenomenon.
+In this article, I will describe natural health strategies to combat the early stages of the dawn phenomenon.

 When blood sugar levels rise to even within the high-normal range (between 90-100ng/mL), there is an increased risk of the degenerative process known as glycation.